State Space Models for Event Cameras

 \subsection{Benchmark comparisons}

-In this section, we present a detailed comparison of our proposed methods, S4D-ViT-B and S5-ViT-B, with the SotA approaches in the domain of event-based vision for object detection, which can be seen in Table~\ref{tab:sota}.
-The evaluation is conducted on two distinct datasets: Gen1 and 1 Mpx, to assess the performance and robustness of these methods under varying conditions.
+In this section, we present a detailed comparison of our proposed methods, S4D-ViT and S5-ViT, with the SotA approaches in the domain of event-based vision for object detection, which can be seen in Table~\ref{tab:sota}.
+The evaluation is conducted on two distinct datasets: Gen1 and 1 Mpx datasets.

 The comparative analysis, as summarized in Table~\ref{tab:sota}, encompasses different backbones and detection heads.
 These include Sparse CNNs, GNNs, SNNs, RNNs, and various implementations of Transformers.